 What is the job like

 72% of Proofreaders and Copy Markers said they were satisfied with their job and 43% said they feel like their job is making other people’s lives better.

 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas..

 They also like working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

-Proofreaders and Copy Markers job description, Proofreaders and Copy Markers salary, Proofreaders and Copy Markers information, what is the job of a Proofreader and Copy Marker like, pros and cons about Proofreaders and Copy Markers, colleges and universities for Proofreaders and Copy Markers, is Proofreaders and Copy Markers the right career for me, Quite Hard careers to get into, careers in Office and Administration
+Proofreaders and Copy Markers job description, Proofreaders and Copy Markers salary, Proofreaders and Copy Markers information, what is the job of a Proofreader and Copy Marker like, pros and cons about Proofreaders and Copy Markers, colleges and universities for Proofreaders and Copy Markers, is Proofreaders and Copy Markers the right career for me, careers in Office and Administration